 The dinosaurs were built over 30 years ago.
 The apatosaurus (formely known as the brontosaurus) took eleven years to build and is the biggest dinosaur in the world.
 The belly of Dinny hosts an awesome store with something for everyone.
 The T-Rex, affectionately known as “Mr. Rex”, took seven years to build.

 There are now plans to completely renovate the area and the dinosaurs themselves to turn this exit into a premier stop off the freeway.
 It seems interesting to me that it has taken them so long to do this as Morongo Casino and the outlets have been drawing tourists for years now and you would think the dinosaurs would want to cash in on that.
-One way or another you should make it a point to check them out before the renovation though and the bleak surroundings they currently reside in add to their luster for me.
+I have not seen any progress made on this for years though so I wouldn’t hold my breath.